ValentinColin/ValentinColin/README.md

+# Hi there 👋

-# Hello I'm Valentin
+I'm Valentin

-- I'm a work-study student in France
+- 🇫🇷 I'm a work-study student in France
-- I'm mainly a C++/Python programmer
+- 💻 I'm mainly a C++/Python programmer
+- 🔭 I often work on the DX (Developer Experience)
-- How to reach me: valentin.colin78@gmail.com
+- 📫 How to reach me: valentin.colin78@gmail.com

 ![Valentin's GitHub stats][stats_card_link]
 <!--